Todor Panitsa: Biography

 During the Young Turk Revolution, together with Sandanski, he cooperated with the Young Turks.
 After the revolution, he became a member of a left-wing political party in the Ottoman Empire - People's Federative Party (Bulgarian Section).
 Panitsa led IMRO volunteer corps, which joined the Salonica Expedition Army in suppressing the 1909 revolt against the Young Turk Revolution.
 Panitsa was a socialist and considered his compatriots as Bulgarians.

 During the Balkan Wars, he was part of the Macedonian-Adrianopolitan Volunteer Corps.
 Panitsa supported the Bulgarian Army's operations in eastern Macedonia then.
 Panitsa later performed intelligence activity for the Bulgarian army in the area of the city of Drama.
 During the First World War, he was wounded in the battles of the Bulgarian army against the French in Krivolak.
 In March 1917, the Panagia Eikosifoinissa Monastery was attacked and plundered by a paramilitary group led by him and under the guidance of Czech journalist Vladimir Sis.
 Panitsa later performed police functions for the Bulgarian army in the area of the city of Serres.
 After the war, Panitsa became a leader of the left-wing (federalist) faction of IMRO.
 In December 1921, left-leaning deserters formed the Macedonian Federative Organization, in which Panitsa was active.
 The Bulgarian minister of defense Aleksandar Dimitrov started a campaign against the IMRO after his visit to Belgrade in May 1921.
 Dimitrov decided upon an anti-IMRO guerrilla movement, entrusting the job to Panitsa and other federalists.
 In October 1921, Dimitrov was assassinated by the IMRO.
 Panitsa's federalists, with the assistance of the Bulgarian government, set out to destroy the IMRO, but in the ensuing clashes the federalists were scattered by IMRO.
 The federalists were defeated by IMRO in Nevrokop, from which Panitsa had to flee.

 After the defeat of the Communist uprising of September 1923 in Bulgaria, the new government repressed leftist Macedonian organizations aided by the IMRO.
 The fleeing federalists placed themselves in Yugoslav service, joining the Association against Bulgarian Bandits.
 Panitsa, who had moved meanwhile from Greece to Belgrade, served as advisor of this Association.
 Later he went to Vienna, where the rest of the federalist leadership was reassembled, seeking foreign contacts.
-Here they established contact with the Comintern and the Bulgarian Communist Party (BCP) and Panitsa became a Soviet spy and an associate of the Military Department of the BCP.
+Per Russian author Anatoly Valentinovich Dienko, Panitsa became an agent of the Soviet intelligence and an associate of the Military Department of the Bulgarian Communist Party (BCP).
 In Vienna, he assisted the leftist Dimitar Vlahov.